MicrosoftDocs/power-automate-docs/articles/overview-solution-flows.md

 ## Known limitations

-There are certain known limitations when using flows with solutions.
+There are certain limitations when using flows with solutions.
 For information about these limitations, see [Known limitations](/powerapps/maker/data-platform/solutions-overview#known-limitations) in the Power Apps docs.

 ## Learn more